stevevillardi/Logic.Monitor/README.md

 ## 4.5
 ###### New Commands:
 **New-LMDeviceSDT**: New command to create device level SDT.
-Supports oneTime, daily, weekly, monthly and dayOfMonth occurances.
+Supports oneTime, daily, weekly, monthly and dayOfMonth occurrences.
 **New-LMDeviceGroupSDT**: New command to create device group level SDT.
-Supports oneTime, daily, weekly, monthly and dayOfMonth occurances.
+Supports oneTime, daily, weekly, monthly and dayOfMonth occurrences.
 **New-LMDeviceDatasourceSDT**: New command to create a datasource level SDT for a targeted device.
-Supports oneTime, daily, weekly, monthly and dayOfMonth occurances.
+Supports oneTime, daily, weekly, monthly and dayOfMonth occurrences.
 **New-LMDeviceDatasourceInstanceSDT**: New command to create an instance level SDT for a targeted device.
-Supports oneTime, daily, weekly, monthly and dayOfMonth occurances.
+Supports oneTime, daily, weekly, monthly and dayOfMonth occurrences.

 **Set-LMSDT**: New command to manage existing scheduled SDT windows.
 Supports pipeline input from Get-LMSDT, Get-LMDeviceSDT and Get-LMDeviceGroupSDT.